 Walkera QR X350 Pro Remote Control & Set-up for First Flight

 Although the RC seemed a little bulky, it fitted nicely in our hands, and we did not have any issues reaching the farthest controls.
-Design-wise speaking, one of the best thing we’ve liked about the RC is that the manufacturers decided to swap the old silicone-covered buttons with metal switches.
+Design-wise speaking, one of the things we liked most about the RC is that the manufacturers decided to swap the old silicone-covered buttons with metal switches.

-They are far more easy to use than regular buttons, and you can figure out on the spot which function is turned on and which is turned off.
+They are far more easy to use than regular buttons, and one can figure out on the spot which function is turned on and which is turned off.

-The remote control is divided into three major parts.
+The remote control has three major parts.
 There’s the upper part of the remote, which contains the 2.4 GHz antenna.
-You can adjust its position if you think it’s uncomfortable.
-Moreover, you will need to perform this operation if you plan on binding a smartphone to the RC.
+Its position can be adjusted if it feels uncomfortable.
+Moreover, this should be done if planning to bind a smartphone to the RC.

 Camera iLooK and Gimbal G-2D Included; 5200mAh LiPo battery and changer included

-The middle part of the remote control contains two stick-like controls that are coated with a special anti-slipping material.
+The middle part of the remote control contains two stick-like controls that have an anti-slipping material coat on.
 Also, another thing that we’ve appreciated is the company’s attention to details.
-If you look closely, next to each rudder, you will find a marked scale.
-This will help you figure out how much to adjust the rudders in order to stabilize the drone during flight.
+By looking closely next to each rudder there is a marked scale that helps with figuring out how much to adjust the rudders in order to stabilize the drone during flight.

-However, to get the most out of your Walkera QR X350 Pro, you should grab a pair of FPV glasses.
-The RC is compatible only with the Fatshark goggle glasses, which means that you can’t attach Oculus Rift or HTC Vive.
+Moreover, the screen can also double as a camera screen if you don’t have a smartphone or FPV glasses.
+But, to get the most out of your Walkera QR X350 Pro, we recommend getting a pair of FPV glasses.
+Also, the RC is compatible only with the Fatshark goggle glasses, which means that you can’t attach Oculus Rift or HTC Vive.

 By the way, with the FPV glasses attached, you can see what happens over a range of 2 kilometers.
 As for transmission quality, the gap between us and the drone did not affect the overall quality.
 For the purpose of our test, we attached a Go Pro Hero 3 camera to the gimbal.